kharitonov/russian-pronunciations/README.md

 it parses the wiktionary page for the root word, and then gets a list of pronunciations from forvo. it might be buggy due to the parsing

-<br/><br/>
-<b>to do:</b>

-add a 'no results found' visual and a visual for loading -- if the request is made over a slow connection it looks as if nothing is happening

-better formatting for longer results

-remove useless entries from the returned results, ie: будем знать

-add option to clear previous results on new search

-change the search to find the root word if a conjugation / declension is searched

-add a root word definition somewhere

-allow it to parse other languages

-lower the volume